iamota/codeship/README.md

 Magento 2 requires `composer.json` to be deployed on the server.
 The base `setup/composer.sh` script deletes the `composer.json` upon completion.
 The original bash script has been modified to only delete `composer.lock`.

-**To install Magento 2, replace line 10 below with the following:**
+**To install Magento 2, replace line 10 above with the following:**
 ```
 curl -sSL https://raw.githubusercontent.com/iamota/codeship/master/setup/composer-mage.sh | bash -s
 ```